Financial Conduct Authority staff back industrial action over pay changes

 The watchdog said the new rules will see pay rise for those on the lowest pay but the union says bonuses have been scrapped, meaning overall pay levels have fallen.

-Unite has asked for formal recognition by the FCA, however, this has been ignored.
+Unite has asked for formal recognition by the FCA, however this has been refused.

 By comparison, trade unions are recognised at the Bank of England and Pensions Regulator.